 With decadent flavors such as red velvet, Reese's peanut butter chocolate, and dulce de leche caramel, you will never get sick of TCF's cheesecake offerings.
-Some are only available seasonally, too, such as the pumpkin cheesecake (available starting in September), and the peppermint bark cheesecake (available from Thanksgiving through the December holidays).
+Some are only available seasonally, such as the pumpkin cheesecake (available starting in September), and the peppermint bark cheesecake (available from Thanksgiving through the December holidays).

 The cheesecake recipe hasn't changed.

 Although there are many different variations you can order now, David Overton insists that it's still his mom's original cheesecake recipe that's being used to make all of the decadent desserts.
 "We haven't changed the recipe of my mother.
 We just make new ones with new things inside: flavors.
 We just try to make it as good as she did.
 You can't patent it.
 Good cheesecake is just five ingredients.
-It's just how you mix them," he said.
+It's just how you mix them," he once said.

 You can get cheesecakes shipped to your door.

 Premium food and gift retailer Harry & David ships The Cheesecake Factory cheesecakes to your door.
 You can order through Harry & David online, over the phone, or via catalog.
 Although not all 35 cheesecakes are available, some of the flavors include original, white chocolate raspberry truffle, and chocolate mousse.

 There's a tasty menu hack for sandwiches.

 The chain is known for its honey wheat brown bread, which comes in a bread basket as an app before your meal.
 But if you're ordering a sandwich, you can ask for it to be made on brown bread instead.
 (This is an especially tasty swap for the club sandwich.)